These sections always fill me with trepidation.

 Start with the basics, Laura.

-My name is Laura and I’m 31.
+My name is Laura and I’m 30-something.
 I started this blog because my mother told me to.
 Really.
 You know when you really love something and its all you talk about?
 I was cooking all the time, reading food blogs, and developing a fascination with fitness and how food can fuel AND be delicious.
 My one-track mind was probably annoying to everyone around me.
 When mom suggested I start my own blog

 rather than continue to bore my family and friends it made sense!